 Evidently, Sony Pictures saw an opportunity to reach the right viewers in the right place at the right time, and they took it.

 What marketers can learn: Take advantage of special events.
 If you know there’s a certain holiday or TV broadcast that your audience will be interested in, embrace the opportunity to reach them on their second screens.
 After all, they’ll likely check their smartphones for relevant updates and stories.
 That gives you a chance to get your message out and grab their attention.

-To get people to play, Under Armour launched 10-second Snap Ads in sports-related Snapchat Discover channels.
+To get people to play, Under Armor launched 10-second Snapchat Ads in sports-related Snapchat Discover channels.
 By swiping up on the ad, viewers were able to play the game right in the app.
-According to Adweek, Under Armour aimed to read reach its 14-22-year-old high school and college athletes who are already active on Snapchat.
+According to Adweek, Under Armor aimed to read reach its 14-22-year-old high school and college athletes who are already active on Snapchat.

 Snapchat Discover is poised to keep creating win-win-win situations for users, brands, and media channels.
 Snapchat users get a non-invasive ad product (if you don’t like it, swipe right!) that leaves the core functionality of Snapchat untouched; brands get a new and exciting rich ad format; and media channels get to own a piece of the platform and strike advertising deals directly with brands.

 These opportunities should only become more fruitful as Snapchat evolves its platform.
 For instance, it just introduced new capabilities such as lookalike audience targeting (a la Facebook) and behavioral targeting.
 Snapchat’s latest design update also gives Discover more prominent placement within the app.